rkwitt/teaching/WS2122/CV/VO/README.md

 ## General

-The computer vision lecture for the winter term 2021/2022 will be held **online** with regular **Q&A sessions**, either in-person or online, depending on how the COVID situation develops in fall.
+The computer vision lecture for the winter term 2021/2022 will be held fully **ONLINE** with regular **Q&A sessions**, either in-person or online, depending on how the COVID situation develops in fall/winter.
 We will decide on the Q&A dates as we progress through the course (but a natural time slot is the assigned time slot for the lecture in PLUS Online).

 *All lectures are available as pre-recorded videos, so you can watch them anytime.*

 ## Slack

 We have a Slack channel `#computervision` on [http://visel.slack.com](visel.slack.com).
 You can sign up with your `@sbg.ac.at`, `@cosy.sbg.ac.at` or your `@stud.sbg.ac.at` email address.
-This is quite useful, as you can always ask questions, or we can schedule additional meetings (via Google meet) where I can answer any questions you might have.
+This is quite useful, as you can always ask questions, or we can schedule additional online/in-person meetings where I can answer any questions you might have.

 ## Grading